Through The Roots: Departure (2020)

 TTR decided to sign with Ineffable Records for their third album, Departure, which released on November 20, 2020.
 It featured Duddy B of Dirty Heads, Lutan Fyah, Eli Mac, Katastro and other reggae artists.
 Evan Hawkins explained, "We wanted to showcase some of the best artists that could help us shine a light on different genres in the right way.

 In January 2021, Through The Roots was one of several reggae and punk bands on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's song "Real Situation" on the Deluxe Edition.

 Through The Roots was featured as one of many reggae bands on Collie Buddz riddim album, Cali Roots Riddim 2021 with their single, "Everywhere I Go", which was produced by Buddz and mixed by Stick Figure's touring guitarist, producer Johnny Cosmic.

 On October 8, 2021, TTR digitally released Departure Remix EP on Ineffable Records.
 It features six remixed versions of songs from their 2020 Departure album by top producers, Amp Live, Iotosh, Green Lion Crew, Calvin Valentine, Squeeda, and Coast Club.

 TTR (2022)

 Through The Roots recorded their fourth full-length studio album, simply titled TTR which was released on August 26, 2022.
 The band wanted to "take things in a different direction" for this project.
 Everything from the "vibe, songwriting, production, studio they recorded these songs in, and the visual aspect".
 In December 2021, they decided to head to Nashville, Tennessee on a "new adventure" and to start recording for seven days.
 The 8-track album features appearances from Walshy Fire and Just Liv and Zac Jone$.

+On December 20, 2023, the band released their first live album titled, TTR Live at Garden Amp on all streaming platforms.
+The album showcases their live and raw performance at Garden Amp in Garden Grove, California.
+The band says, "We really thought it would be cool to give our fans the experience to be at a show and literally hear themselves screaming and singing along."

+Other projects

+In the fall of 2023, Through The Roots teamed up with Pablo Robles of Wine Boss to make a limited run bottle of rosé called, "Fire Away Rosé" after their single "Fire Away".